FiniteSingularity/obs-advanced-masks/README.md

 - 🎭 Advanced Masks provides both [Alpha Masking](#alpha-masking) and [Adjustment Masking](#adjustment-masking) and supports Windows, MacOS, and Linux.
 - 🟠 Shape masks allow for dynamically generated [Rectangle](#rectangle), [Circle](#circle), [Elliptical](#elliptical), [Regular Polygon](#regular-polygon), [Star](#star), and [Heart](#heart) shaped masks, with many adjustable parameters.
-- 🎥 Source masks allow an existing OBS source to be used as a mask, using any combination of the red, green, blue, or alpha channels from said source.
+- 🎥 [Source Masks](#source-masks) allow an existing OBS source to be used as a mask, using any combination of the red, green, blue, or alpha channels from said source.
-- 🖼️ Image masks include all of the same functionality as Source Masks, but applied via a static image (.png, .jpeg, etc).
+- 🖼️ [Image Masks](#image-masks) include all of the same functionality as Source Masks, but applied via a static image (.png, .jpeg, etc).
-- 🌈 Gradient masks allow a fading mask using a user-specified gradient.
+- 🌈 [Gradient Masks](#gradient-masks) allow a fading mask using a user-specified gradient.

 ## Mask Types
 Advanced Masks provides both [Alpha Masking](#alpha-masking) and [Adjustment Masking](#adjustment-masking) and supports Windows, MacOS, and Linux.